takesih/pve_script/README_EN.md

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/takesih/pve_script/main/pve_lvm_thin_setup.sh)"
 ```

+**🚨 CRITICAL: This script is in testing and may cause system data loss.
+DO NOT use in production environments!**

 ### 5. Proxmox ISO Customization Tool
 Script to integrate Realtek R8168 network card driver into Proxmox 8.4 ISO.